-There is one serial port on the back of the server.
-You can connect a serial device to this port.
+Your server has one standard serial port on the back of the server and one optional serial port.
+You can connect a serial devices to these ports.

 Advanced System Management Interconnect cabling

 There are two Advanced System Management (ASM) Interconnect ports on the back of the server.
 Use these ports to connect the server to a Remote Supervisor Adapter in a remote server.
 The ports support full asynchronous RS-485 communication through a daisy-chain cable in half-duplex mode.
 Both ports have automatic termination, and either port can be used if your server is at the beginning or end of an RS-485 network.